“Customized learning means that we recognize and appreciate cultural differences in our community.” Unparalleled Altitude Report

 OverviewEagle County Schools’ Multilingual Education Department is committed to language development and academic success for all students through culturally responsive instructional practices.

-About 40% of Eagle County Schools students come to school already speaking a language other than English at home.
+Almost half of Eagle County Schools students come to school already speaking a language other than English at home.
 Language learners at all of our schools are supported through English language development programs.
 Additionally, many of our schools provide Dual Language 50/50 programs where all students develop academic proficiency in two languages.

 English Language Development

 English language learners learn how to speak, comprehend, read, and write in English proficiently.
 ELD teachers collaborate with classroom teachers to provide language instruction aligned with content, as well as additional language instruction based on students’ particular language needs.
 This may include co-planning, co-teaching, ESL classes and sheltered instruction.
 English language development is provided at all schools.

 Spanish Language DevelopmentMany of our schools are able to provide 50/50 Dual Language programs for all students.
 Students learn how to speak, comprehend, read, and write in both English and Spanish, regardless of native language.
 All teachers support language development of either English or Spanish through integration of language, literacy and content.
 Teachers use strategies for language development, active participation, student collaboration and discussion.
 Students become bilingual, biliterate and bicultural throughout their school career reaching the goal of being academically proficient in English and another language as demonstrated through the Seal of Biliteracy.
 Students exhibit bilingual leadership in their community and are prepared for global citizenship.

 Dual Language is provided at the following schools: